Therapist and Fellow Human

 Claycie Gerlt, MSW, LCSW (she/her/hers)

 Truth be told, I've sat right where you are, as the client on my own therapy journey.
-I know firsthand the deep work it takes to make sense of your past and create new patterns in your life.
+I know firsthand the deep work it takes to make sense of your past, understand yourself at a deeper level, and begin to create new patterns in your life.

 Wherever you are in the process, you're not alone.